md-hameem/Climate-Disasters-Warning-Systems/README.md

   GRACE satellite data can be downloaded from the [NASA GRACE Data Portal](https://podaac.jpl.nasa.gov/GRACE).

 - **Trained Models:**
   Pretrained model files (e.g., `.h5`, `.pth`) may be too large for direct inclusion in this repository.
-You can download them from the following links or request access:
+You can download [TRAINED MODEL](https://drive.google.com/drive/folders/1uGfHQNVUJ4oqNp0-tL8cfA4jEjHz_Lxc?usp=sharing) from the following links or request access:
-  - Fire Detection ResNet50: [Download Link or Request Access]
-  - Flood Detection ResNet & ViT: [Download Link or Request Access]
-  - Place the downloaded models in their respective folders as shown in the project structure.
+  - Fire Detection ResNet50 & Flood Detection ResNet and ViT & SLR Detection; Place the downloaded models in their respective folders as shown in the project structure.

-> **Note:** Update the above links with your actual dataset/model URLs or instructions as needed.

 ## Components